michaelsevilla/malacology-popper/paper/paper.md

 The second approach to adapting to a storage system deficiency is to extend the responsibility of the application.
-This means changing the application itself by adding more data management intelligence or domain-specific middleware.
+This means changing the application itself by adding more data management intelligence or domain-specific middleware (e.g., a new data layout).
 For instance, an application may change itself to exploit data locality or I/O parallelism in a distributed storage system.

 For example, SciHadoop [@buck:hpc2011-scihadoop ; @buck:sc2013-scidr] changes
 both the Hadoop application and the Hadoop framework itself to leverage the